zabbix/zabbix/src/go/plugins/memcached/README.md

 **memcached.stats[connString][,type]** — Returns an output of the "stats" command serialized to JSON.
 *Params:*
-type — Type of stats.
-Supported: items, sizes, slabs, settings.
-Empty by default (general statistics).
+type — One of supported stat types: items, sizes, slabs, settings.
+Empty by default (returns general statistics).

 ## Troubleshooting